Parallel Painting

 Cabinet Refinishing FAQ — Wildomar

 Most Wildomar cabinet refinishing projects take about two weeks from start to finish.
 Days 1-2 we remove every door, drawer front, and piece of hardware, label each piece for exact reinstall, and set up HEPA-filtered containment in your kitchen with plastic walls, sealed edges, and negative air pressure.
-Days 3-10 doors and drawers are prepped, grain-filled on oak, and sprayed in our off-site booth with multiple coats of Italian 2K polyurethane, while Tyler finishes the cabinet frames on-site using the same HVLP spray equipment.
+Days 3-10 doors and drawers are prepped, grain-filled on oak, and sprayed in our off-site spray setup with multiple coats of Italian 2K polyurethane, while Tyler finishes the cabinet frames on-site using the same HVLP spray equipment.
 Days 11-14 every piece gets reinstalled, hardware reattached, and doors individually aligned.
 You keep access to the kitchen throughout — cabinets are open shelving during the middle phase — and most Wildomar families continue cooking and eating normally.
 Tyler coordinates his on-site days around your schedule.

 Most Wildomar homes were built between 2000 and 2012 and feature builder-grade oak or maple cabinetry with raised-panel doors.
 The most common finish is a honey or golden oak stain that now reads as dated to most homeowners.
 Some of the custom hillside homes along Grand Avenue and Baxter Road have higher-end wood species — alder, hickory, cherry — with darker stains or glazed finishes.
 A handful of older ranch properties have original 1970s-80s oak or pine cabinets with decades of built-up paint or wax that needs a full strip-and-reset before a new finish will hold.
 Regardless of the starting point, our Italian 2K polyurethane system delivers a factory-quality result on all of these substrates — whether you want to keep the wood character with a clear topcoat or fully convert to a painted finish in modern white, gray, navy, or any custom color.